-Any stoner who has ever experienced the beauty of smoking weed must have wondered what it would be like to eat his or her bud instead of inhaling it.
+Any stoner who has ever experienced the beauty of smoking weed must have wondered what it would be like to eat weed instead of inhaling it.

 Would it get me high?
 If yes, how long would I have to wait for its magical power to kick in?
 How would I feel after ingesting cannabis?
-If at least one of these questions has ever crossed your mind, It’s high time you got your answers to what exactly happens when you eat weed.
+If at least one of these questions has ever crossed your mind, it’s high time you got your answers to what exactly happens when you eat weed.

 Edibles WILL Get You High